chaowang15/RGBDConverter/README.md

 ##Build
 To compile the code:
 * In Windows, use Visual Studio to open .sln file and compile.
-* In Linux/Mac OS, use the standard approach
+* In Linux, use the standard approach
 ```
   $ mkdir build
   $ cd build